Podospora anserina: Secondary metabolites

-It is well known that many organisms across all domains produce secondary metabolites.
-Fungi are known to be prolific in this regard.
+It is well known that many organisms across all domains produce secondary metabolites, and fungi are prolific in this regard.
 Product mining was well underway in the 1990s for the genus Podospora.
-Specifically for Podospora anserina, two new natural products classified as pentaketides, specifically derivatives of benzoquinones, were discovered; these showed antifungal, antibacterial, and cytotoxic activities.
+From Podospora anserina two new natural products classified as pentaketides, specifically derivatives of benzoquinones, were discovered; these showed antifungal, antibacterial, and cytotoxic activities.
 Horizontal gene transfer is common in bacteria and between prokaryotes and eukaryotes yet is more rare between eukaryotic organisms.
-Between fungi, secondary metabolite clusters are good candidates for HGT.
-For example, a functional ST gene cluster that produces sterigmatocystin was found in Podospora anserina and originally derived from Aspergillus.
-This cluster is well-conserved, notably the transcription-factor binding sites.
+Between fungi, secondary metabolite clusters are good candidates for horizontal gene transfer, for example, a functional ST gene cluster that produces sterigmatocystin was found in Podospora anserina and originally derived from Aspergillus.
+This cluster is well-conserved, including, notably, the transcription-factor binding sites.
 Sterigmatocystin itself is toxic and is a precursor to another toxic metabolite, aflatoxin.